jkal90/Team16_Capstone/README.md

 2. Download script by selecting the green "Code" button in the upper right and then selecting "Download ZIP"
 ![Screenshot of Download ZIP](https://github.com/jkal90/Team16_Capstone/blob/master/GithubScreenshot.png)

+3. Extract the **patient_data_getter.py** from the ZIP and add it to the new folder you created
-3. Now you may exit the windows powershell terminal and navigate to the folder you have created in the file explorer
+4. Now you may exit the windows powershell terminal and navigate to the folder you have created in the file explorer
-4. You should see the script named **patient_data_getter.py**.
+5. You should see the script named **patient_data_getter.py**.
 To run the python script and generate excel files with the patient light therapy data, double-click **patient_data_getter.py** to run.
 The excel files should be generated in the same file location.

 ![patient data getter](https://github.com/jkal90/Team16_Capstone/blob/c4bee5952066fa59a2caf5a966f00a4b5a1489ea/patient_data_getter.jpg)